 Utilisation, continuity and costs of care for patients with COPD

 Chronic obstructive pulmonary disease (COPD) is an example of a disease where diagnosis and early intervention is important for both the individual's quality of life and societal costs.
-Prevalence of COPD is high, but at the same time COPD is both under diagnosed and less researched than many other public health problems.
+At the same time COPD is both under diagnosed and less researched than many other public health problems.

 Aim of the project

 Results in brief

-Our results show that it is difficult to identify individuals with COPD - partly due to under diagnosis, and partly to under reporting of diagnoses in registry data.
-We identify approximately 30 000 individuals with COPD in Stockholm County.
-These individuals have substantially higher utilisation of health care and higher health care costs compared to other individuals of the same age.
+It is difficult to identify individuals with COPD - partly due to under diagnosis, and partly to under reporting of diagnoses in registry data.
+Individuals who have a high level of clinic continuity, i.e. for whom are larger share of the visits are to the same clinic, have better outcomes and lower health care costs compared to those who visit many different clinics.

 Reports and publications

 There is further material published in Swedish.
 Please visit our Swedish site.